 A denial-of-service (DoS) attack does exactly what the term suggests: it prevents a web server from servicing authorized users.
 Consider the following scenario.
 Dozens of computers are whirring away at an online bookmaker in the offshore gambling haven of Costa Rica.
 Suddenly a mass of blank incoming messages floods the company’s computers, slowing operations to a trickle.
 No legitimate customers can get through to place their bets.
 A few hours later, the owner gets an e-mail that reads, “If you want your computers to stay up and running through the football season, wire $40,000 to each of 10 numbered bank accounts in Eastern Europe.”

 The choice of a gambling site for this example is deliberate.
-Many companies in the online-gambling industry suffer hundreds of such attacks each year.
-Most gambling operations are willing to pay the ransom and get back to business as usual, so denial of service to businesses in this industry has become a very lucrative enterprise.
-Online gambling operations are good targets because they’re illegal and they cannot get help from law-enforcement authorities.
+Many companies in the online gambling industry suffer hundreds of such attacks each year (Baker & Grow, 2004).
+Most gambling operations are willing to pay the ransom and return to business as usual, so denial of service to businesses in this industry has become very lucrative.
+Online gambling operations are good targets because they’re illegal, and they cannot get help from law-enforcement authorities.
 However, extortionists have been known to hit other targets, including Microsoft and the Recording Industry Association of America.
-The problem could become much more serious if they start going after e-commerce companies and others that depend on incoming orders to stay afloat.
+The problem could become more serious if they start going after e-commerce companies and others that depend on incoming orders to stay afloat.

-A DDoS is when multiple computers are used to send requests so that the service crashes.
+A DDoS is when multiple computers send requests so that the service crashes.

 Technology Used to Commit Crime

 Identity theft, social engineering, hacking, phishing, spoofing, and software piracy are all examples of crimes that are facilitated with the aid of computer technology.

 Identity theft is when a criminal gains access to your personal information and uses it without your knowledge.